 This yellow fruit is also filled with plenty of fibre.
 It lowers blood glucose levels, enhances the body’s ability to absorb calcium and can dampen your appetite, making it useful for those trying to lose weight.
 As well as making your gut happy, bananas help you to maintain normal blood pressure, thanks to their high potassium content.

-By clicking on the video, you can listen to Dr Chris talking about the importance of this subject.
+Click on the video and listen to Dr Chris Steele talking about the importance of this subject.

 Yogurt is one of the main sources of probiotics – friendly bacteria which helps to balance the bacteria in your gut when it has been disrupted.
 Sweetened yogurts can be loaded with sugar, so for full health benefits, opt for plain yogurt and add a little honey or fresh fruit if you want extra flavour.